Primera División de Fútbol Profesional – Clausura 2015

-The Clausura 2014 season is the 34th edition of El Salvador's Primera División de Fútbol de El Salvador since its establishment of an Apertura and Clausura format.
+The Clausura 2015 season was the 34th edition of El Salvador's Primera División de Fútbol de El Salvador since its establishment of an Apertura and Clausura format.
 Isidro Metapán were the defending champions.
-The league will consist of 10 teams, each playing a home and away game against the other clubs for a total of 18 games, respectively.
+The league consisted of 10 teams, each playing a home and away game against the other clubs for a total of 18 games, respectively.
 The top four teams at the end of the regular season will take part of the playoffs.